Dina Wadia: Early life

 Dina Jinnah was born shortly after midnight on 15 August 1919 in London.
 Historian Stanley Wolpert notes that her birth was "precisely twenty-eight years to the day and hour before the birth of Jinnah's other offspring, Pakistan."
 Her arrival was unexpected as her parents were at the cinema at the time.
 She was named after Lady Dinabai Petit, her maternal grandmother, who raised her.
 (Note: In Mr. and Mrs. Jinnah: The Marriage that Shook India, Wadia is quoted as saying "she (Lady Dinabai Petit) took over completely and brought me up" following the death of her mother.)
-Her parents, Muhammad Ali Jinnah and Rattanbai Jinnah, had separated but later reunited during her mother's illness.
+Her parents, Muhammad Ali Jinnah and Rattanbai Jinnah, had separated in 1927.

 Jinnah's paternal family were upstart merchants of high social status.
 Her paternal grandfather, Jinnahbhai Poonja, had moved from Gondal to Karachi in the mid-1870s.
 They were Gujarati Khojas, descendants of the Lohana caste, who had converted from Hinduism to the Ismaili sect of Islam and were followers the Aga Khan.
 Her father, Muhammad Ali Jinnah, was a lawyer and the leader of the All-India Muslim League, which called for a separate Muslim homeland following the end of British rule in India.

 Jinnah's maternal family were rich, well-educated and westernized.
 They were Parsis who traditionally followed Zoroastrianism.
 Her great-grandfather, Dinshaw Maneckji Petit, founded the first cotton mill in India and earned a baronetcy for his contributions to industry, trade, and philanthropy.
 Her mother, Rattanbai Petit, was the only child of Sir Dinshaw Petit.
 Rattanbai converted to Islam to marry Muhammad Ali Jinnah on 19 April 1918, resulting in a permanent estrangement from her family and Parsi society.

 In 1929, Jinnah's mother, Rattanbai, died when she was only 9 years old.
 That year, Jinnah moved to London with her father and aunt, Fatima Jinnah, who raised her as a Muslim, teaching her the Quran and salah.
 She was educated in a convent boarding school in Panchgani and a private school in Sussex.
 Jinnah affectionately nicknamed her father "Grey Wolf" after his admiration for the biography Grey Wolf: An Intimate Study of a Dictator on the life of Mustafa Kemal Ataturk on Mustafa Kemal Atatürk's life.